International Paper

 176. Progress on commitment to ethical conduct and prohibition of corruption?

 The company reports that it conducts risk assessments focused on corruption, procurement fraud, and business dealings with government officials.
-Furthermore, it provides training for employees on anti-corruption measures and ethics-related topics.
-However, this information is not externally verified.
+It also provides training for employees on anti-corruption measures and ethics-related topics.
+However, the information is not externally verified.

 -